Gotta CAPTCHA 'Em All: A Survey of Twenty years of the Human-or-Computer Dilemma: CAPTCHA classification

 \subsubsection{Cognitive sensor-based CAPTCHAs}

-Similar to the traditional CAPTCHAs, Cognitive sensor-based CAPTCHAs ask the users to solve a cognitive challenge (e.g., recognizing an image, or solving a game), yet they use sensors as their input to solve the challenge rather than the conventional taping or swiping gestures.
+Similar to the traditional CAPTCHAs, Cognitive sensor-based CAPTCHAs ask the users to solve a cognitive challenge (e.g., recognizing an image, or solving a game, selecting images based on expert medical knowledge \cite{ref161}), yet they use sensors as their input to solve the challenge rather than the conventional taping or swiping gestures.
 To this aim, we classified these CAPTCHAs as sensor-based CAPTCHA rather than including them in one of the categories mentioned above to highlight the current research trends.

 A typical example of this category is \textbf{AccCAPTCHA} \cite{ref94}, where the challenge requires to play a simple game such as the rolling ball game.
 Thanks to the device's motion sensors, the user can move the ball to complete the game.